Heshamshaban001/Metasploitable1-walkthrough/README.md

 -----
  It an optimized version of the HTTP protocol to allow a standalone web server such as Apache to talk to Tomcat

- seems not to be vulnarable
+ seems not to be vulnerable

  8180/tcp open  http        Apache Tomcat/Coyote JSP engine 1.1
 ---
- search msf for vulnarabiltiy , found RCE that need to be authenticated so we will attemp a brute force searching for weak credentials
+ search msf for vulnerability , found RCE that need to be authenticated so we will attempt a brute force searching for weak credentials

  use auxiliary/scanner/http/tomcat_enum